Ing-jdum/ros2agent/README.md

      ```

 Once all terminals are set up, the project should be fully deployed and operational.
 You can communicate with the robot through the terminal with the python application.

-## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file, you can rename the file '.env_template'

-`OPENAI_API_KEY`

 ## Documentation